-Consideration was given to the independence of Mr. Tsui Ka Wah, who has served on the Board for more than 11 years.
+Consideration was given to the independence of Mr. Tsui Ka Wah, who has served on the Board for more than 12 years.
 Mr. Tsui has been serving as an independent non-executive Director since 2010.
-The Nomination Committee of the Company has evaluated the performance of Mr. Tsui and found he has not engaged in any executive management of the Group, but has consistently contributed independent judgement and critical mindset to the Board over the past years.
-Both the Board and the Nomination Committee are of the view that the independence of Mr. Tsui has not been affected despite he has served as an independent non-executive Director for more than 11 years.
+The Nomination Committee of the Company has evaluated the performance of Mr. Tsui and found he has not engaged in any executive management of the Group, but has consistently contributed independent judgement and critical mindset to the Board over the past years, in particular in areas including banking, financing, and financial management.
+Both the Board and the Nomination Committee are of the view that the independence of Mr. Tsui has not been affected despite he has served as an independent non-executive Director for more than 12 years.

 Each of the independent non-executive Director has made an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules.
-The Company is of the view that all independent non-executive directors meet the independence guidelines set out in Rule 3.13 of the Listing Rules and are independent in accordance with the terms of the guidelines.
+The Company is of the view that all independent non-executive Directors meet the independence guidelines set out in Rule 3.13 of the Listing Rules and are independent in accordance with the terms of the guidelines.
 Review will be made regularly on the Board composition to ensure that it has a balance of expertise, skills and experience appropriate for the requirements of the business of the Company.
 The brief biography of the Directors are set out on page 11.

 The Board has scheduled regular meetings per year and meets more frequently as and when required to discuss and formulate the Group's overall business strategies, monitor financial performance and discuss the annual results, interim results and other significant matters.
-The Director can attend meetings in person or through other means of electronic communication.
-During the financial year ended 31 December 2021, the attendance of individual Director to the Board meeting and general meeting is summarized below:
+The Directors can attend meetings in person or through other means of electronic communication.
+During the financial year ended 31 December 2022, the attendance of individual Director to the Board meeting and general meeting is summarized below:

 Number of meetings attended/held

 Board meetings General meeting

-Evacutiva Divestora

 Executive Directors

-Mr. Lau Chi Yung, Kenneth 8/8 1/1
+Mr. Lau Chi Yung, Kenneth 7/7 1/1

-Mr. Lau Michael Kei Chi 8/8 1/1
+Mr. Lau Michael Kei Chi 7/7 1/1

 Independent Non-executive Directors

-Mr. Tsui Ka Wah 8/8 1/1
+Mr. Tsui Ka Wah 7/7 1/1

-Mr. Lo Mun Lam, Raymond (appointed on 27 May 2021) 4/4 N/A
+Mr. Lo Mun Lam, Raymond 7/7 1/1

-Mr. Lo Kam Cheung, Patrick (appointed on 27 May 2021) 4/4 N/A
+Mr. Lo Kam Cheung, Patrick 7/7 1/1

-Mr. Wong Yim Sum (retired on 27 May 2021) 4/4 1/1

-Mr. Lee Siu Man, Ervin (retired on 27 May 2021) 4/4 1/1